kaly-d/InternalARMTemplates/Logic App Standard/README.md

 **Step 2:** Finish setting up the SFTP server on the Storage Account and generating a password for the local user
 1. Navigate to Storage Account #2 > Settings > SFTP.
 On the local user you created, under **Authentication Method**, click on **Configure**.
 2. Click on SSH Password > Next > Save.
-Copy the generated password.
+3. Make a note of the generated password.

 **Step 3:** Finish setting up the Logic App, storing the SFTP password, and deploying the workflows for end-to-end testing
 1. In the Logic App Standard, navigate to **Environment Variables**, search for the **Sftp_password** app setting and paste the value you copied from **Step 2.**